JYewman/jyewman/readme.md

 I'm a Computer Scientist / Information Security researcher.
 I studied Computer Science and then Information Security @ Royal Holloway, University of London.

 ### 🏢 Where do I work?
-I am a Security Architect @ Fujitsu UK.
+I am an Attack Surface Engineer @ OVO Energy.

 A lot of what I do is manage, research and collaborate, but I do also get my hands dirty and work on projects 🧑‍💻!